 Garlic oil or a crushed raw garlic clove may also help with some skin conditions, such as warts and insect bites.

 Garlic contains antioxidants that help against free radicals which cause oxidative damage in your body.

-Oxidative damage can speed up your body’s aging process and can be a cause for different chronic diseases.
+Oxidative damage can speed up your body’s aging process and can be a cause of different chronic diseases.